lelocreates/Module_5_CS20240146_WFC2407_GroupA_Kgaladi-Mohlabe_JSL05/README.md

 # [JSL05] Submission: Galaxy Playlist Generator

+This project includes a simple web application that dynamically generates playlists for each Guardian from Guardians of the Galaxy, based on their preferred music genres.
+JavaScript's map() and filter() functions were used to iterate over and filter the songs list so to create playlists for the Guardians of the galaxy according to their favorite music genre.
+The project leverages HTML, CSS, and JavaScript for a responsive design and solution  to the problem of creating genre specific playlists from one main playlist.

 You will:
 1. Use the provided Starter Code Repository: https://github.com/CodeSpace-Academy/Module_5_StudentNo_Classcode_Group_Name-Surname_JSL05
 2. Code your solution.